 But as the British-centric notion of Canadian identity declined, the centennial approached, and increasing numbers of non-British immigrants arrived, the federal government moved towards promoting a much more “Canadian” nationalistic celebration.
 But even then, it was still relatively quiet until the 1970s — in 1960, fireworks were cancelled because the Ottawa General Hospital filed a noise complaint.
 Moreover, Canada Day was still officially known as Dominion Day right up until 1982, and it wouldn’t be until closer to the 1990s that Canada Day Celebrations would resemble our current practices.

-Expert Tip: This is a late addition, but as Christo Aivalis (@) pointed out on Twitter, there was no such thing as Canadian citizenship until after 1947.
-Before that, if you were born in Canada, you were a citizen of the British Empire.
-And the first Canadian citizen?
+Expert Tip: This is a late addition, but as Christo Aivalis (@) pointed out on Twitter, there was no such thing as a distinctly Canadian citizenship until after 1947.
+As Dennis Molinaro (@) also noted, before 1946, if you were born in Canada, you may have been called a Canadian citizen, but this was considered a subset of British citizenship.
+The first Canadian citizen under the new law?
 William Lyon Mackenzie King.

 When you consider the history of Canada Day, Canada150 rings a bit hollow – a politically-charged celebration of a politically and historically contingent anniversary.